OpenBioSim/biosimspace_tutorials/01_introduction/04_writing_nodes.md

 GROMACS: [kigaki.gro](https://raw.githubusercontent.com/michellab/BioSimSpace/devel/demo/gromacs/kigaki/kigaki.gro), [kigaki.top](https://raw.githubusercontent.com/michellab/BioSimSpace/devel/demo/gromacs/kigaki/kigaki.top)

 When uploading files the name of the current file(s) will replace the `Upload` button.
 If you need to change the file, simply click on the button again and choose a new file.
+Note that both input files should be loaded at the same time.

 ```python